Virbac Group

 Strategy, risk and reporting on antibiotics

 A.1.1.
-Virbac does not recognise antimicrobial resistance (AMR) or the sale of antibiotics for non-therapeutic use in food-producing animals (FPA) as a material financial risk for the business in the company’s 2022 Annual Report.
+Virbac does not recognise antimicrobial resistance (AMR) or the sale of antibiotics for non-therapeutic use in food-producing animals (FPA) as a material financial risk for the business in the company’s 2024 Annual Report.
+As part of its double materiality assessment, the company does now recognise AMR and the release of antibiotics into the environment as a direct impact driver of biodiversity loss, and that the widespread use of antibiotics in animals could create an increased risk of resistant bacteria in populations, but it does not connect this to financial risk.

 Applying a consistent sales and marketing approach in line with best practice operating market

-A.2.1.
-Virbac does not have a responsible sales and marketing strategy that explicitly addresses how antibiotics should be marketed and sold.
-There is a lack of clarity over how Virbac encourages the responsible sale and marketing of antibiotics to ensure that shared-class antibiotics are not being promoted for unnecessary purposes: growth promotion and prophylaxis.
+A.2.1 Virbac does not have a responsible sales and marketing strategy that explicitly addresses how antibiotics should be marketed and sold.

 Manufacturing and Production